Launch your Career

 • High initiative / personal responsibility

-• Internal locus of control (the belief that people’s behaviour determines what happens to them and that they’re in control of their own behaviour)
+• Internal locus of control (the belief that people’s behavior determines what happens to them and that they’re in control of their own behavior)

 • Tolerance of ambiguity (the ability to keep an open mind while receiving contradictory or unexpected evidence)